Buenos Aires Climate & Temperature

 - According to the Holdridge life zones system of bioclimatic classification Buenos Aires is situated in or near the warm temperate dry forest biome.

-- The average annual temperature is 17.8 degrees Celsius (64 degrees Fahrenheit).
+- The mean annual temperature is 17.8 degrees Celsius (64 degrees Fahrenheit).
 See the temperatures page for a monthly breakdown and the fixed scale graph.

 - Average monthly temperatures vary by 13.5 °C (24.3°F).
 This indicates that the continentality type is oceanic, subtype truly oceanic.